© 2021 Snekguy. All rights reserved.

 “How I have missed the warmth of a man,” she purred, smiling as he throbbed within the confines of her fist.
 Her damp hair draped over his thighs as she brought her lips to his tip, sliding it into her mouth.
 Freddy gritted his teeth as his tender glans was encompassed by hot, slippery flesh, the flat of her tongue cushioning him as she let him pulse against it.
 She didn’t move, she didn’t lick or suck, she just held him there as she let him wallow in the sensation.
 It quickly became too much for him to stand, and he tried to buck in frustration, Moira pulling away.

-“You’re more eager than you let on,” she chuckled, running her thumb over the dark ring of lipstick that she left beneath the head of his cock.
+“You’re more eager than you let on,” she chuckled, running her thumb over the dark ring of lipstick that she had left beneath the head of his cock.
 “I want you to want me, Freddy,” she added as her silver eyes flashed in the dark.
-“You’ve never had a woman like me before, I promise you that.”
+“You’ve never had a woman like me before, I can promise you that.”

 “Aren’t I just the first guy who came along?” he shot back, fighting through the lingering pleasure for a moment.

 “Oh, Freddy,” she replied with a sordid chuckle.
 “I can afford to be very patient.
 If I didn’t find you delicious, you wouldn’t still be here.
 You’re young, vigorous, and you mind your manners.
 I like that you know your wines,” she added, pausing to give his shaft another gentle kiss that made his heart race.
 “The fact that you’re even asking these things when my lips are wrapped around your manhood tells me that I made a choice selection.
-I can be romantic if you want me to be,” she cooed, circling his tip with one of her index fingers.
+I can be romantic if you want me to be,” she cooed, circling his tip with her finger.
 “Is that how you’d have me, Freddy?
 Spreadeagled on a bed of roses, a bottle of rosé at my side?”

 She took him into her mouth again, and this time, he felt her slippery tongue circle his glans slowly.
 It crept beneath his foreskin, the warm, wet muscle painting his sensitive flesh as she lapped.
 She was so gentle and careful, contrasting with her monstrous appearance, each tender lick making Freddy feel like he was melting into the bed.
 She paused for a moment, letting his pulsing member press against her cheek, his skin shining with her saliva.